Undergraduate Course: Igneous, Metamorphic and Ore Processes (EASC10107)

 ||Availability||Available to all students

-The course consists of three inter-related strands.
-(1) The genesis of basic magmas from the mantle and their subsequent evolution from a geochemical perspective.
-(2) The relationships between mineral assemblages, rock composition and pressure-temperature conditions of metamorphism linked to the facies concept and P¿T paths, and their importance for reconstructing tectonic settings and evaluating orogen evolution.
-(3) The formation of ore deposits, tied in where appropriate to igneous and metamorphic processes.
+The course will investigate the relationships between mineral assemblages, rock composition and pressure-temperature conditions of metamorphism.
+These will be linked to the facies concept and P-T paths, and their importance for reconstructing tectonic settings and evaluating orogen evolution explained.

 This course will be taught as a mixture of lectures and practicals over ten weeks.
-Students will gain hands-on experience of petrology and numerical modelling of analytical data to investigate the evolution of the solid Earth and the processes responsible for the formation of economic ore deposits.
+Students will gain hands-on experience of petrology and numerical modelling of natural data to investigate the formation of the solid Earth.

-Week 5: Ore formation and Earth history; igneous ore-forming processes
+Week 9: Introduction to Ore deposits and igneous ore-forming processes.

 Entry Requirements (not applicable to Visiting Students)